 Each of these four categories uniquely determines multiple dimensions of compensation, including the length of time over which benefits are received.
 Crystal Lake work accident lawyers advocate for clients to obtain the appropriate category designation, compensation level and duration of benefits.

 Employers and insurers have financial incentives to resist workers’ compensation claims, especially those that appear to be long-term in nature.
-For this reason, injured workers may wish to consult with Crystal Lake work accident lawyers.
+For this reason, injured workers may wish to consult with McHenry work accident lawyers.